 In an interview with The Dawn in 2002, he blames Imran Khan for destroying his cricketing career.
-Imran Khan and Muhammad Brothers’ family has influential in Pakistan cricket circles, so I always considered a scapegoat because of the brawl between Imran and Muhammad brothers.
+Imran Khan and Muhammad Brothers’ family has been influential in Pakistan cricket circles, so I was always considered a scapegoat because of the brawl between Imran and Muhammad brothers.

 His batting was very mediocre; otherwise, he would have played more cricket of Pakistan.
 Overall, in 137 first-class matches, he scored 2,556 runs at just 17.75 with the career-best of 92* and 9 fifties, including 307 catches and 123 stumps.
-In 53 List-A matches, he scored 303 runs with the best of 40* including 48 catches and 25 stumps.
+In 53 List-A matches, he scored 303 runs, with the best of 40*, including 48 catches and 25 stumps.

 Check out Anil Dalpat stats on Cricinfo and Wikipedia.